raleel/cfi-srd-pt/0007_Game_System.md

 #### Narrative Time

-This is the amount of time taken when the Games Master is narrating to the players, or when the players are discussing.
+This is the amount of time taken when the Games Master is narrating to the players, or when the players are discusCanto.
 Unless there is a specific reason for it, most actual roleplaying takes place in narrative time.
 When roleplaying, narrative time resembles real time, where a conversation takes as long to have as it takes to play.
 If a game session includes lengthy travel, or periods of activity where exact time is not of the essence, then time is compressed greatly to a few moments of game time.

 ### Short Rests

 A Short Rest represents a period of about 15 minutes where the adventurers stop to catch their breath, doing nothing more strenuous than reading, eating, drinking, praying, and tending to wounds.
 The party decides how long to rest, and then performs the relevant 15-minute actions, with each player performing one before moving on to the next.
 There is no limit to the number of Short Rests that the party may take over the course of a day, and typically several rest actions are performed after setting camp, as well as in the morning before setting out.
 Each 15-minute Rest Action is detailed below and can be taken more than once unless stated otherwise.

-- **Eat a Ration:** This 15-minute Rest Action may be taken only once per day as rations are tracked as a daily item and removes **any** one level of Fatigue no greater than Exhausted, as well as quells any hunger.
+- **Eat a Ration:** This 15-minute Rest Action may be taken only once per day as rations are Rastreared as a daily item and removes **any** one level of Fatigue no greater than Exhausted, as well as quells any hunger.
 Characters may reduce their Fatigue by a further level after eating if not greater than Winded, due to this being a non-strenuous activity.
 - **Pray to a Deity or Study spell book:** Regain 1 Magic Point per 15-minute Rest Action spent in prayer or study.
 Characters may reduce their Fatigue by one level if not greater than Winded due to this being a non-strenuous activity.
-- **Tend to wounds:** Spend a 15-minute Rest Action using the First Aid skill, or four 15-minute rest actions (an hour) using the Healing skill.
+- **Tend to wounds:** Spend a 15-minute Rest Action uCanto the Primeiros Socorros skill, or four 15-minute rest actions (an hour) uCanto the Cura skill.
 - **Cast one or more spells:** Any number of spells may be cast to heal or buff the members of the party during a 15-minute Rest Action, limited to available Magic Points.
 - **Prepare a new spell:** Following a sleep period of at least 8 hours, a spellcaster may use a 15-minute Rest Action to memorize, or forget, an Arcane or Divine spell, subject to the restrictions detailed under [Memorizing Spells](0009_Magic.md?id=memorizing-spells).
 - **Dither:** This is the default 15-minute Rest Action unless another Action is chosen.
 The character simply wastes 15 minutes doing nothing useful.
 This Rest Action is typically performed if other members of the party are still performing rest actions and you have nothing to do.
 Characters may reduce their Fatigue by one level if not greater than Winded due to this being a non-strenuous activity.